Skip links

 RITES OF PASSAGE

-To be considered a BWW Rites of Passage Program applicant, complete the below information.
+To be considered for the BWW Rites of Passage Program, please complete the application below.
 (Incomplete applications will not be considered)

 Applications

-• Successful applicants will be invited to participate in an 8 week Rites of Passage program.
+• Successful applicants will be invited to participate in a 6 to 15 week Rites of Passage program, depending on the session.
 Attendees must attend all program sessions.

 • Applications will be accepted and reviewed on a “first come, first serve” basis as limited space is available.